-A credit or refund may be allowed for the excise tax on fuel used for an off-highway busi-
+A credit or refund may be allowed for the excise tax on fuel used for an off-highway business use.

-Off-highway business use is any use of fuel in a trade or business or in an incomeproducing activity.
-It does not include use in a highway vehicle registered or required to be registered for use on public highways.
-Do not consider any use in a boat as an offhighway business use.
+Off-highway business use is any use of fuel in a trade or business or in an income-producing activity other than as a fuel in a highway vehicle registered or required to be registered for use on public highways.
+The terms "registered" and "public highway" are defined later.
+Do not consider any use in a boat as an off-highway business use.